Art Gallery of Ontario: Permanent collection

 AGO's permanent collection saw significant growth in the late 20th and early 21st century.
-The museum's permanent collection grew from 3,400 works in 1960, to 10,700 in 1985.
+The museum's permanent collection grew from 3,400 works in 1960 to 10,700 in 1985.
 As of March 2021, the AGO's permanent collection holds over 120,000 pieces, representing many artistic movements and eras of art history.
-The museum's collection is organized into several "collection areas," which typically encompasses works from a specific art form, artist, benefactor, chronological era, or geographic locale.
-Until the early 1980s, works collected for the museum's collection was primarily Canadian or European artists.
+The museum's collection is organized into several "collection areas," which typically encompass works from a specific art form, artist, benefactor, chronological era, or geographic locale.
+Until the early 1980s, works collected for the museum's collection were primarily Canadian or European artists.
 Its collection has since expanded to include artworks from the Indigenous peoples in Canada, and other cultures from around the world.

-The museum's African collection includes 95 artworks, most of which originate from 19th century Sahara.
+The museum's African collection includes 95 artworks, most of which originate from the 19th century Sahara.
 Exhibited at a permanent gallery on the second floor of the museum, most of the pieces in the African collection were gifted to the museum by Murray Frum, with the first pieces donated to the museum in 1972.
-The museum also has a number of Ethiopian Christian manuscripts and artworks, although these works form a part Thomson Collection of boxwoods and ivories.
+The museum also has several Ethiopian Orthodox manuscripts and artworks, although these works form a part Thomson Collection of boxwoods and ivories.

 In 2002, the museum was bequeathed 1,000 works by Aboriginal Australian and Torres Strait Islanders artists.
 Some of these items are exhibited at a gallery on the second floor of the museum.
-In 2004, Kenneth Thomson donated over 2,000 works from his personal collection to the museum.
-Although the majority of the Thomson collection consist of works by Canadian or European artists, the collection also includes works created by artists in other parts of the world.
+In 2004, Kenneth Thomson donated over 2,000 works from his collection to the museum.
+Although the majority of the Thomson collection is made up of works by Canadian or European artists, the collection also includes works created by artists in other parts of the world.